FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

   width goal that determines resolution of the overall search.
   Intermediate phases together with the final phase are called non-initial phases.

-The main benefits of MDR search vs. binary search include:
+The main benefits of MLRsearch vs. binary search include:

-- In general MDR is likely to execute more search trials overall, but less trials at a set final duration.
+- In general MLRsearch is likely to execute more search trials overall, but less trials at a set final duration.
 - In well behaving cases it greatly reduces (>50%) the overall duration compared to a single PDR (or NDR) binary search duration, while finding multiple drop rates.
-- In all cases MDR yields the same or similar results to binary search.
+- In all cases MLRsearch yields the same or similar results to binary search.
-- Note: both binary search and MDR are susceptible to reporting non-repeatable results across multiple runs for very bad behaving cases.
+- Note: both binary search and MLRsearch are susceptible to reporting non-repeatable results across multiple runs for very bad behaving cases.

 Caveats:

-- Worst case MDR can take longer than a binary search e.g. in case of drastic changes in behaviour for trials at varying durations.
+- Worst case MLRsearch can take longer than a binary search e.g. in case of drastic changes in behaviour for trials at varying durations.

 Search Implementation
 ---------------------

-Following is a brief description of the current MDR search implementation in FD.io CSIT.
+Following is a brief description of the current MLRsearch implementation in FD.io CSIT.

 Input Parameters